Japan

 Day 9: Travel by train to Toba in the rural Mie prefecture; learn about the Ama Divers on Mikimoto Pearl Island

 After breakfast, we get ready for a short walk to return to Katsuura station on foot (with luggage), where we begin our journey by train to Toba in the neighbouring Mie prefecture.
 The rural Mie prefecture has forested landscapes and Mediterranean-looking coastlines.
 The area is also known for producing some of the freshest seafood in Japan and, in its waters, pearl cultivation has become an important activity.
 Upon arrival in Toba, we store our luggage safely at the station before having lunch and walking a short distance to Mikimoto Pearl Island, where we learn about pearl cultivation and the life of the Ama Divers.
 These female divers are famous for their centuries-long tradition of diving for pearls without oxygen masks and here we witness an Ama Diver demonstration.
 After, we continue to the Osatsu area in Toba where we spend the next two nights at a ryokan in Japanese-style rooms.
-Accommodation: Ryokan Otaya (or similar)
+Accommodation: Ohtaya Ryokan (or similar)

 You stay at Ryokan Otaya.